Get

 So, if you are getting a Lurcher in hopes that they will integrate with every pet around the barnyard or indoors, you have to closely consider the situation you’re bringing them into.

-By nature, Lurchers are hunting dogs, and they are very keen and aware of their instinctual desires.
+By nature, Lurchers are hunting dogs, and they are incredibly keen and aware of their instinctual desires.
 Putting them in a situation where they are tempted but cannot act is actually cruel, and you should reconsider the type of breed you want if you find yourself questioning.

 dogster face divider